FxOmar/Art_Portfolio/README.md

 # Blog-senku
  You can use this website as :Blog - Personal page - Photographers. and in many other things

 # Installation
 Fetch a copy of the repository:
 ```
 $ git clone git@github.com:FxOmar/Blog-senku.git
-$ cd /Blog-senku
+$ cd Blog-senku
 ```
 Install dependencies:
 ```
-$ cd /backend
+$ cd backend
 $ npm install
 ```
 ```
-$ cd /frontend
+$ cd frontend
 $ npm install
 ```
 # Development